-Supplying Potassium, Calcium and Magnesium at a 4:2:1, (4 K : 2 Ca : 1 Mg) promotes healthy root and flower development.
+A recommended ratio of Potassium, Calcium and Magnesium for SunPatiens is 4: 2: 1.
 Below is a chart outlining how to supply this ratio using single element fertilizers.
 Growers should target this balance based on an analysis of their irrigation water and substrate testing.